-He negotiated arrangements for the introduction of a new system of teacher induction in independent schools, following legislation by the last government.
+He negotiated arrangements for the introduction of a new system of teacher induction in independent schools, following legislation by Tony Blair's government.
 He secured acceptance of the case for the retention of charitable status by independent schools in detailed talks with Tony Blair's No 10 Strategy Unit, which preceded controversial legislation after he had left the ISC.
 His experiences made him a vigorous advocate of both the need for closer partnership between state and independent schools, and of changes in the state system to enable its schools to conduct their affairs more independently.
 He is a strong supporter of the education reforms of David Cameron’s government.
 He became a Trustee of the History of Parliament Trust in 2023.

 Alistair Lexden spent most of his career (1977-97) as a senior official in the central organisation of the Conservative Party.
 He was political adviser to Airey Neave, the Party's Spokesman on Northern Ireland, from 1977 to 1979, developing a commitment to the maintenance of the Province's union with Great Britain which led in later years to a number of publications, some of them under the aegis of the organisation Friends of the Union, established by Ian Gow, of which he became chairman.